vantmet/vantmet.github.io/_drafts/VCP_Foundation_Objective_1.1:_Identify_vSphere_Architecture_and_Solutions.md

 By including Management (i.e. vCenter) and usually DMZ (De-militarised zone, or "unsafe") traffic into the cluster we have a single failure domain where failure of a host, or compromise of a single network affects the whole system.

-This is the standard SME solution that most people businesses start out with.
+This is the standard SME solution that most businesses start out with.
 The constraints are loose enough that this is a good fit for a large number of clients.

 ####Many, specialised clusters